Tips to mitigate the reputational risk of your company

 Take a serious approach to manage reputation risk: WEF’s Global Risks Report 2019 ranked ‘massive data fraud and theft’ as the number four global risk by likelihood over a 10-year horizon, with ‘cyber-attacks’ at number five – and the fallout of either can cause untold damage to a company’s reputation

-Adept handling of the aftermath can go a long way to mitigating reputation any damage which occurred in real time as events unfolded.
+Adept handling of the aftermath can go a long way to mitigate reputation any damage which occurred in real-time as events unfolded.
 According to a report by AON, in the age of social media and a 24/7 news cycle, organisations have a five-day window to restore the effects of reputational damage.
 As a result, crisis communication must be instant, and global, reaching all stakeholders.

 Keep data locked down

 Giving up confidential client information through a data breach is a sure way to harm your corporate reputation – whether you are culpable or not.
 In 2018, Cifas, the UK’s largest cross-sector fraud sharing organisation, saw the highest number of identity frauds ever recorded.
 Beef up your cyber security, keep security measures up to date, have a protocol for addressing attacks, and educate employees on how to combat them.

 While monitoring external risks, don’t overlook those coming from within.
 A disgruntled workforce, who are vocal in their dissatisfaction, can be a major source of negative publicity.
 Being branded a bad employer will tarnish your reputation.
 Keep on top of HR, treat everyone fairly, monitor employee satisfaction, and debrief outgoing staff to find out what could be done better.

 Knowing where reputational threats are coming from is vital in making a risk assessment for your business.
 Forewarned is forearmed, and makes the difference between desperate crisis management and controlled risk management.
 Effective business intelligence analysis provides insight-driven foresight, enabling you to spot any warning flags